Mohamed-7018/stylish_ecommerce/README.md

 ## Business Name: Stylish Ecommerce

 Welcome to the Stylish Ecommerce project!
 This is an open-source project aimed at creating a stylish and user-friendly ecommerce platform.
 Whether you're a developer, designer, or business enthusiast, we invite you to contribute and be a part of shaping the future of online shopping experiences.
+**Hint:**stylish and user-friendly e-commerce platform utilizing a third-party API for backend functionality.
+The backend was developed using Java Spring Boot but is not open source yet.

 ## Open Source